No. 4 Ohio State routs Rutgers, looks ahead to bigger test

+The Buckeyes, playing in their second game without suspended coach Urban Meyer, piled up 579 offensive yards after amassing 721 in the opener.

-Meyer was back conducting practices this week but will miss one more game — next week’s prime-time clash with No. 16 TCU — to finish out his three-game suspension for mismanaging fired assistant coach Zach Smith, who was accused to domestic abuse and other misbehavior.
+Meyer was back conducting practices this week but will miss one more game — next Saturday’s contest with TCU — to finish out his three-game suspension for mismanaging fired assistant coach Zach Smith, who was accused of domestic abuse and other misbehavior.
 Co-offensive coordinator Ryan Day ran the show again Saturday and had few reasons to fret, save for the 11 penalties that cost Ohio State 131 yards.

-“We did a nice job of throwing the ball early and then running it late,” Day said.
+“I thought we did a nice job of throwing the ball early and then kind of running it late,” Day said.

-The Buckeyes expect to get their first real test of the season against the Horned Frogs in Dallas after a couple of cake walks to start.

-Parris Campbell, Luke Farrell and Terry McLaurin also caught scoring passes.
-McLaurin’s came on backup quarterback Martell’s first career touchdown pass, a 51-yarder on third-and-16 with 11:05 left in the first half.

-Ohio State’s defense, which last week gave up several big plays for touchdowns, tightened up against the Scarlet Knights, who managed just a dozen first downs and 134 offensive yards.
+Ohio State’s defense, which last week gave up several big plays for touchdowns, tightened up against the Scarlet Knights, who managed just 134 total yards.

-Rutgers true freshman quarterback Arthur Sitkowski was 6 for 18 for 38 yards and interception before he was replaced by Giovanni Rescigno to start the second half.
-Sitkowski apparently was hurt on the last play of the first half when he was sacked by Ohio State’s Nick Bosa.

-“Obviously, it sucks,” Rescigno said.
-“You want to win, it’s going to hurt for a while.
-But we got to get over it, (there’s) a lot of season ahead of us.”

 THE TAKEAWAY: